-Yosemite National Park, California travel guide
+Yosemite National Park, California, USA travel guide

 Yosemite Family Adventure: 5-Day Itinerary with Kids